-Before the war was over, the government planned to confiscate Waikato lands and establish defended townships to deter Māori from reoccupying their territory.
-The chosen settlers were the Waikato militia – four regiments recruited in Otago and Australia in late 1863 with the promise of land grants and military pay after the war.
+As the war was being fought, the government planned to confiscate Waikato lands and establish defended townships to deter Māori from reoccupying their territory.
+The chosen settlers were the Waikato militia – four regiments recruited in Otago and Australia in late 1863 with the promise of land grants.

-Militia settlers were expected to defend Waikato towns in the event of a Māori attack in return for grants of a town acre (0.4 hectares) and at least 50 country acres (20 hectares).
-Once the country sections were surveyed, the settlers’ military pay was cut, and food rations continued for a year only.
+Military settlers were expected to defend Waikato towns in the event of a Māori attack, in return for grants of a town acre (0.4 hectares) and at least 50 country acres (20 hectares).
+Once the country sections were surveyed, the settlers’ military pay was cut, and food rations continued for only a year.
 Survival was so difficult that many left before they gained freehold title to their land on completion of three years’ service.

 From mid-1864 towns were surveyed at Alexandra (now Pirongia), Cambridge and the former Māori villages of Kihikihi and Kirikiriroa (renamed Hamilton).
 They were occupied by militiamen and their families, who were allocated sections in the adjacent countryside.
-Settlers also moved into former military outposts: Te Awamutu, Ōhaupō, Whatawhata, Rāhui Pōkeka (Huntly) and Ngāruawāhia.
+Settlers also moved into the former military outposts of Te Awamutu, Ōhaupō, Whatawhata, Rāhui Pōkeka (Huntly) and Ngāruawāhia.

-British troops were withdrawn in 1865–66, and in 1867 the militia was replaced by a professional armed constabulary force charged with guarding the confiscation line.
-Discovering that their land was inaccessible and swampy, many militia settlers departed.
+Most British troops were withdrawn in 1865–66, and in 1867 the militia was replaced by a professional Armed Constabulary charged with guarding the confiscation line.
+Discovering that their land was inaccessible and swampy, many military settlers departed.

 Two Waikato towns that got off to a good start were the coal-mining settlement of Huntly in the 1870s and the thermal spa of Te Aroha in the 1880s.
 Other centres began to expand after 1900, and Hamilton emerged as the region’s main town.
 Completion of railway networks and development of dairying assisted in the first part of the 20th century, and from the 1920s many of the region’s towns grew rapidly.
 Following the Second World War agricultural research and industries, hydroelectric dam construction and timber milling boosted growth.

-In post-war years Hamilton remained dominant in the region, and by 1991 had overtaken Dunedin as New Zealand’s fourth-largest city.
-The nearby centres of Te Awamutu and Cambridge, which grew strongly, became dormitory towns for workers commuting to Hamilton.
+In post-war years Hamilton remained dominant in the region, and by 1991 it had overtaken Dunedin as New Zealand’s fourth-largest city.
+The nearby centres of Te Awamutu and Cambridge grew strongly, becoming dormitory towns for workers commuting to Hamilton.

 From the early 1950s to the mid-1970s Raglan, Huntly and Ngāruawāhia, which also provided workers for Hamilton, expanded steadily.
 So did the prosperous farming towns of Matamata and Morrinsville.
 Te Aroha grew more slowly.
 Population increases in these places began to level off from 1976.